 - Make all the desired selections and fill in the requested fields.

-- Review your choices and when you’re ready, click the “Create new MongoDB deployment” button.
+- Review your choices and when you’re ready, click the “Submit Order” button.

 - Your new deployment will be listed on your account’s Home page where you can monitor provisioning progress.